Michael Cullen (politician): Resignation and retirement from politics

 The day after the defeat of Labour in the 2008 general elections and Helen Clark's resignation as party leader, Cullen announced his resignation as deputy leader of the Labour Party.
 Phil Goff was elected the new leader and Annette King succeeded him as deputy leader.
 Goff appointed Cullen as Shadow Leader of the House and Spokesperson for Treaty of Waitangi Negotiations.

 When he resigned from Parliament in 2009 he was replaced as an MP from the party list by Damien O'Connor.

 Political views

 Cullen identified as a social democrat.

 In 2004 Cullen declared his support for the monarchy of New Zealand, describing himself as "a sort of token monarchist in the Cabinet these days".
 However, in 2010 he repudiated that stance, taking the view that New Zealand should move towards a republic once the Queen's reign ends.

 Cullen voted in favour of the third reading of the Civil Union Bill 2004, which legalised civil unions in New Zealand.
 In 2020 he declared his support for the End of Life Choice Bill.

 Despite his opposition to a capital gains tax during his term as finance minister on grounds that it was "political suicide", as the head of the Tax Working Group appointed by Jacinda Ardern, he recommended one in 2019.
 Cullen changed his views and saw the tax as necessary to reduce inequality in New Zealand.
+Cullen was being paid more than $1000 a day as chairman of the Tax Working Group.